GapIntelligence/html-css-standards/README.md

 ## CSS Formatting
 ### Name Delimiters
 #### Class Names
 Use BEM for class names.
+Prefix the parent class with `.b-`.

 ```
 .block {